 Speaking on a mobile phone hands-free while driving reduces drivers' alertness on the road.
-While driving, driving tasks and mobile phone use compete for drivers' attention (Caird et al., 2018).
+While driving, driving tasks and mobile phone use compete for drivers' attention [12].
 During driving, the task may be disrupted.
-Consequently, the motorist behind may not be capable of reacting in a timely manner should the preceding vehicle slow down while the conversation is in progress (Reimer et al., 2011).
-The crash risk ratio did not differ between handheld and hands-free mobile phones, according to Young and Schreiner (2009), indicating that the high accident risk ratio is primarily caused by conversational distraction, rather than physical distractions from holding up the phone or dialing.
+Consequently, the motorist behind may not be capable of reacting in a timely manner should the preceding vehicle slow down while the conversation is in progress [13].
+The crash risk ratio did not differ between handheld and hands-free mobile phones, according to [18], indicating that the high accident risk ratio is primarily caused by conversational distraction, rather than physical distractions from holding up the phone or dialling.
 Mobile phone usage by type, for placing and receiving calls, has increased as more people use hands-free mobile phones.
 The results of the investigation showed remarkable differences between handheld and hands-free users.
 Drivers who made and answered calls (once a day or more) were more likely to be hands-free users, with forty-three percent of hands-free users placing calls and forty-seven percent receiving calls, as opposed to seventeen percent and twenty-one percent respectively, for handheld users.
-The results indicate that further investigation needs to be conducted on mobile phone use while hands-free (Sullman et al., 2018).
-The effects of talking on an HF mobile phone have been investigated using blood pressure and heart rate measurements (Welburn et al., 2018).
+The results indicate that further investigation needs to be conducted on mobile phone use while hands-free [2].
+The effects of talking on a HF mobile phone have been investigated using blood pressure and heart rate measurements [4].

-Stuiver et al. (2014) describes a short-term cardiovascular strategy to assess drivers' mental workload using data from a driving simulator study.
+[19] describes a short-term cardiovascular strategy to assess drivers' mental workload using data from a driving simulator study.
 After a short increase in task demands (forty seconds), heart rate and blood pressure were measured as indicators of mental effort.
 The driving simulator study involved 15 drivers participating in six 1.5-hour sessions.
-To increase workload demands, short segments of fog (40 s) were used to induce two traffic density levels (7.5-minute segments).
+To increase workload demands, short segments of fog (40 seconds) were used to induce two traffic density levels (7.5-minute segments).
 Systolic blood pressure increased as traffic density increased, and blood pressure variability decreased.
 When driving in fog under low traffic conditions, heart rate variability and blood pressure variability measures decreased, indicating an increased effort.
 The described short-term measures can be used to indicate cardiovascular reactivity as a function of workload.

 In the past three decades, machine learning research and applications have grown rapidly.
 In connection with accelerated technological developments, sophisticated ML algorithms, as well as the emergence of immense amounts of data, ML has advanced enormously.
 In this study, we investigate an effective, reliable, and feasible way to measure physiological results of HF mobile phone usage, based on HR and BP signals.
 Much work has been done on BP and HR evaluation, feature retrieval, and classification.
 BP and HR data classification continues to be largely reliant on feature retrieval.
-In recent years, machine learning methods for heart rate estimation and blood pressure prediction have been growing in popularity (Maqsood et al., 2021).
+In recent years, machine learning methods for heart rate estimation and blood pressure prediction have been growing in popularity [20].